hjdhjd/homebridge-unifi-protect/docs/ProtectAPI.md

 So...how does UniFi Protect provide realtime updates?
 On UniFi OS-based controllers, it uses a websocket called `updates`.
 This connection provides a realtime stream of health, status, and events that the cameras encounter - including motion events and doorbell ring events.

 #### Connecting
  * Login to the UniFi Protect controller, obtain the bootstrap JSON.
+The URL is: `https://protect-nvr-ip/proxy/protect/api/bootstrap`.
- * Open the websocket to the updates URL ([see an example in protect-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/373a7eed543e2cc6f6719122b7728cf8c0c9d238/src/protect-api.ts#L225)).
+ * Open the websocket to the updates URL.
+The URL is: `https://protect-nvr-ip/proxy/protect/ws/update?lastUpdateId?lastUpdateId=X`.
+You can grab lastUpdateId from the bootstrap JSON in the prior step.
+You can [see an example in protect-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/373a7eed543e2cc6f6719122b7728cf8c0c9d238/src/protect-api.ts#L225).
  * Then you're ready to listen to messages.
 You can see an [example of this in protect-nvr.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/373a7eed543e2cc6f6719122b7728cf8c0c9d238/src/protect-nvr.ts#L408).

 Those are the basics and gets us up and running.
 Now, to explain how the updates API works...